Sore Muscles – What Really Helps? The Gentle Solution for 2025

 - Adaptogens: Ashwagandha, Rhodiola for stress reduction

-Recommended activities for sore muscles:
+Recommended activities for muscle soreness:

-- Easy walk (20-30 minutes)
+- Gentle walking (20-30 minutes)

 - Gentle swimming or aqua jogging